“There is no beginning. Start where you arrive.”

 “Where shall we begin?

-If you have a desire to create, the best time to start creating is now.
-And the best place is wherever you are.
+In sum, if you have a desire to create, the best time to start creating is now, and the best place is wherever you are.

 © 2015 Gerald Klickstein